Drala Meditation Hikes

 As we will be working with various aspects of meditation on the hike, we ask that you receive free meditation instruction at the Atlanta Shambhala Meditation Center before attending a hike.
 Previous hike participants are welcomed.

-Please offer a small donation per rider to cover gas expenses ($5-7 each rider to driver), and sometimes a Forest Service trailhead fee (usually $3 per vehicle), it will bring you good merit!
+Please offer a small donation per rider to cover gas expenses (recommend $5 per person to driver) It will bring you good merit!

 What To Bring

-Poison Ivy - though we attempt to stay away from poison ivy, occassionally it may be encountered.
+Poison Ivy - though we attempt to stay away from poison ivy, occassionally it may be encountered (especially if rainfall has been plentiful).
 If you are allergic to poison ivy, please wear appropriate protective clothing, such as long pants.
-Note that if you do brush against poison ivy and know it at the time, it can be washed off with copious amounts of water and mild soap, if done within 20 mintues of contact (it takes about 20 minutes before the oil from the leaves will start to penetrate your into your skin).
+Note that if you do brush against poison ivy and know it at the time, it can be washed off with copious amounts of water and mild soap if done within 20 mintues of contact (it takes about 20 minutes before the oil from the leaves will start to penetrate your into your skin).

 Please have proper gear and food before departing for the trailhead - there will not be time to stop and shop, as our driving schedule is fairly tight.